Visit me on LinkedIn!

 Shelley claimed that the mysterious lady was willing to leave her husband and children for him, if he would love her as she loved him.
 Shelley told Medwin he thanked her but refused, owing to his commitment to Mary Wollstonecraft Godwin, whom he later married.

-The story didn't end there: Shelley claimed the mysterious lady, unbeknownst to him, followed him through Europe, spied on him from a distance, and in the winter of 1818, revealed herself to him in Naples.
+The story didn't end there: Shelley claimed the mysterious lady followed him through Europe, spied on him from a distance, and in the winter of 1818, revealed herself to him in Naples.
 There, in Naples, she died.

 Even though Shelley scholars hold Medwin's veracity in low esteem, it seems undeniable that Shelley must have told Medwin some version of this tale, because we know that Shelley also told Lord Byron about the mysterious lady.